Chapter 1: Introduction to Templates

 g++ type_conversion.cpp -o type_conversion

-Run it using the following code:
+Run it using the following command:

 ./type_conversion